Star Wars: Lost Stars: Plot

 Aristocratic Second-Waver Thane Kyrell and villager First-Waver Ciena Ree reside on the Outer Rim planet of Jelucan, where the two bond over their shared love of flying and interest in enrolling at the Imperial Academy to become TIE fighter pilots.
 While enrolled at the Imperial Academy on Coruscant, they top their classes, often competing with each other for first in their class.
 They remain good friends until Thane's laser cannon project is sabotaged by the Academy itself, who frame Ciena for doing so.
 As punishment, both fail the assignment and lose the top spots of the class.
 When Thane proposes the theory that the Academy itself had framed Ciena for sabotaging Thane's project, Ciena accuses him of being disloyal to the Empire.

 Thane and Ciena's relationship remains sabotaged until their graduation from the Imperial Academy, where they reconcile during the graduation ceremony, dancing together.

 After their graduation, Ciena is assigned to the Devastator, Darth Vader's Star Destroyer, while Thane is assigned to the Death Star as a TIE pilot.
 Both Thane and Ciena witness Alderaan being destroyed by the Death Star.
 Thane ultimately survives the Death Star's destruction, having been sent away on a search mission on Dantooine.

 After the destruction of the Death Star, Ciena is reunited with Thane on her Star Destroyer.
 However, later on, Thane deserts his service, becoming disillusioned with the Empire after seeing the atrocities committed by it.
 After deserting the Empire, Thane meets with Ciena on Jelucan, where she attempts to convince him to return to the Empire, to no avail.
-After professing their feelings for each other, they make love before bidding each other farewell.
+After professing their feelings for each other, they have sex before bidding each other farewell.

 Wedge Antilles recruits Thane to the Rebel Alliance, where he becomes an X-wing fighter pilot.
 After the Battle of Hoth, Ciena recognizes Thane's flying style from battle footage and realizes that Thane had joined the Rebellion.
 This causes a dilemma within Ciena, who still has feelings for Thane but is loyal to the Empire.

 Later on, Ciena's mother on Jelucan is charged with embezzlement.
 Ciena takes leave to support her mother alongside her father.
 No one comes to support them, as their tradition expected, except, to her surprise, Thane.
 The two decide to go flying together like they used to, realizing that almost nothing had changed between them except fighting for opposite sides.
-After an argument, Ciena and Thane make love a second time, though Thane fails to recruit Ciena to the rebellion.
+After an argument, Ciena and Thane have sex a second time, though Thane fails to recruit Ciena to the rebellion.
 In the trial, Ciena's mother is found guilty and sentenced to hard labor, upsetting Ciena.
 The two part ways, believing it will be one of the last times they will meet.